Wei Yiyin

 Wei Yiyin (魏毅寅 (Wèi Yìyǐn); born September 1962) is a Chinese space scientist currently serving as deputy general manager of the China Aerospace Science and Industry Corporation.
 He is a member of the Chinese Society of Astronautics (CSA).

 Biography

 Wei was born in Tai'an County, Liaoning, in September 1962.
 He obtained his Doctor of Engineering degree from Harbin Institute of Technology.

-He entered the workforce in August 1984, and joined the Communist Party of China in December 1995.
+He entered the workforce in August 1984, and joined the Chinese Communist Party in December 1995.
 He a member of the 12th National Committee of the Chinese People's Political Consultative Conference.